ZhikangNiu/encodec-pytorch/README.md

 ```
 Note:
 1. if you set a small `datasets.tensor_cut`, you can set a large `datasets.batch_size` to speed up the training process.
+2. when you are training on your own dataset, I suggest you need to choose a moderate-length audio, because If you train your encodec with 1 senconds tensorcut in a small dataset and the encodec model dosen't perform well.
 2. if you encounter bug about `RuntimeError(f"Mismatch in number of params: ours is {len(params)}, at least one worker has a different one.")`.
 You can use a small `datasets.tensor_cut` to solve this problem.
 3. if your torch version is lower 1.8, you need to check the default value of `torch.stft(return_complex)` in the `audio_to_mel.py`
 4. if you encounter bug about multi-gpu training, you can try to set `distributed.torch_distributed_debug=True` to get more message about this problem.